soggybag/js-react-native-q4/01-javascript/README.md

 # JavaScript - Tutorial

-A short introduction to JavaScript.
+## A short introduction to JavaScript.

-To cover a range of features of the JavaScript Language you will create a simple shopping cart module.
-The shopping cart will have the following features:
+The goal of this section is to review JavaScript with an eye toward features that are appear often in React projects.
+In this section you will build the shopping cart described in the previous module.
+If you are familiar with JavaScript pay close attention to the section on map, filter, and reduce.
+If you found the shopping cart challenge to be challenging or you did not finish it pay closer attention to this module as to how it solves the shopping cart.

+After the shopping cart example there are some challenges to solve using map, filter, and reduce.

+## Shopping Cart solution

+As a review the shopping cart should fit this description:

 - Keeps a list of items stored in the cart
     - Each item in cart knows the name, price, and quantity